ink8bit/vers/README.md

 ## Changelog format

-Every changelog entry will be look like:
+Every changelog entry has these contents:

 ```
 ## v0.1.0